How is WildCAM different from other camera trap networks?

 Will WildCAM make my camera trap locations public?
 How will my data be shared with members?

-Data are not made public.
+These data are not public.
 On our Projects page, general locations of individual project sites are shown on the map of BC and AB.
 If you are a member who does not wish to have their project site included on the website, please let us know and we will ensure this information is not posted.
 With respect to individual camera trap locations, this information will never be shared publicly.
 Members can request data from other members for research purposes but whether or not data are shared is completely up to whoever owns those data.